 NASP actively works on behalf of it’s members and the specialty pharmacy industry to combat rising DIR fees and advocate for specialty patients necessary access to specialty medications and services.
 See NASP’s history of activities below:

-- NASP Thanks Biden Administration for Reducing Out-of-Pocket Drug Costs for Seniors and Taking Initial Steps to Address Pharmacy DIR Fees
+- NASP Thanks Biden Administration for Reducing Out-of-Pocket Drug Costs for Seniors and Taking Initial Steps to Address Pharmacy DIR Fees, May 2, 2022

 - House Letter to U.S. Department of Health and Human Services Urging DIR Reform, March 16, 2022

 - Wyden Urges CMS to Ease Financial Strain on Independent Pharmacies, Medicare Beneficiaries, March 15, 2022

 - NASP Encouraged by Biden Administration’s Effort to Reduce Out-of-Pocket Drug Costs for Seniors, Asks That More Be Done to Protect the Pharmacies that Support Them March 8, 2022.

 - Stakeholder Letter to CMS Regarding Contract Year 2023 Policy and Technical Changes to the Medicare Advantage and Medicare Prescription Drug Benefit Programs (CMS‐4192‐P), March 7, 2022

 - Senate Letter to CMS Brooks LaSure on DIR Fee Proposed Rule, March 7 2022